 There was also a show following Agent Carter, one of the first agents of SHIELD, set shortly after the end of Captain America.

-There are also three currently running Netflix Marvel shows, all of which are still connected to the movies and to each other, but operate more at a “Street level”.
+There are also five currently running Netflix Marvel shows, all of which are still connected to the movies and to each other, but operate more at a “Street level”.

 Daredevil follows blind attorney Matt Murdock, whose other senses compensate for his sight so well that he can detect people blocks away, in his fight to take down criminals who avoid legal punishment, such as Wilson Fisk, the Kingpin.